 I am a Fellow of the Royal Historical Society, the Royal Geographical Society (with the Institute of British Geographers) and the Higher Education Academy, and I am a member of the AHRC's Peer Review College (2012-15).
 I am also a Member of the Board of the French charity La Rahla/Les Sahariens.
 In Birmingham, I am an active member of the FRANCOPOCO Network and of the Centre for Second World War Studies.
-I also co-ordinate the Postcolonial Birmingham initiative.
+I also co-ordinate the Postcolonial Birmingham research network, which I founded.

 Areas of interest